corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

-After you've made these changes and you have spun up a CENM ecosystem with an Identity Manager Service, a Network Map Service, a Signing Service, and Nodes, you can observe a successful retrieval of revocation lists from the registered nodes even when the Identity Manager is not operating (using the CRL endpoint check tool provided by CENM).
-However, operations that require additional calls such as signing a new CRL from the Signer may not be able to be performed.
+After you've made these changes and you have spun up a CENM ecosystem with an Identity Manager Service, a Network Map Service, a Signing Service, and Nodes, you can observe a successful retrieval of revocation lists from the registered nodes even when the Identity Manager Service is not operating (using the CRL endpoint health check tool provided by CENM).
+However, operations that require additional calls, such as signing a new CRL from the Signing Service, may not be possible to perform.

-It's worth mentioning that during the tests, errors were observed from the side of the Network Map failing to validate the registered Notary's certificate, but this was considered to be an unrelated issue.
+Although we have observed errors during the tests where the Network Map Service would fail to validate the registered Notary's certificate, we considered this to be an unrelated issue.

 #### CRL configuration